Edventure AI Onboarding Kit

 skills/Reusable SKILL.md procedures the agent can call.

-Why it matters: the agent’s behaviour isn’t hidden in a cloud account — it’s files you can read, edit, and version.
+Why it matters: the agent’s behaviour isn’t hidden in a cloud account — it’s a git repo you read, edit, and version.
 That’s the whole point of Track 1.

 Beyond SOUL.md, a lot of what you want an agent to know is project-specific — that’s what AGENTS.md is for (project architecture, conventions, key paths).
 It’s a whole concept of its own → AGENTS.md.